tuiwidgets/tuiwidgets/doc/ZCommandManager.rst

    ZCommandNotifier is not copyable or movable.
 It does not define comparision operators.

+   ZCommandNotifier creates a command (potentially local to a widget or window).
+   The :cpp:func:`void activated()` signal must be connected to define what the command does.

+   **Constructors**

-   .. cpp:function:: explicit ZCommandNotifier(ZImplicitSymbol command, QObject *parent, Qt::ShortcutContext context = Qt::ApplicationShortcut)
+   .. cpp:function:: explicit ZCommandNotifier(ZImplicitSymbol command, QObject *parent, Tui::ShortcutContext context = Tui::ApplicationShortcut)

       Creates a ZCommandNotifier instance for command ``command``.
       The command notifier will be active for commands triggered in the context ``context`` relative to ``parent``.

+   **Functions**

    .. cpp:function:: ZSymbol command() const